 - 6. Connect the 12 ft power cable to the power supply. - 7.
-Use the three pivot bolts on the controller arm monitor bracket to adjust the position of the operator console and the keyboard tray to your desired angle with an 3 mm hex wrench and 16 mm hex wrench. - 8.
-If you have any of the following optional USB accessories, connect them to the operator console: - Jog shuttle - Keyboard - Mouse - WiFi dongle - 9.
-Connect the Ethernet cable to the operator console.
+Use the three pivot bolts on the controller arm monitor bracket to adjust the position of the operator console and the keyboard tray to your desired angle with a 3 mm hex wrench and 16 mm hex wrench. - 8.
+If you have any of the following optional USB accessories, connect them to any USB port on the operator console: - Keyboard - Mouse - 9.
+Connect the WiFi dongle to any USB port on the operator console. - 10.
+Connect the Ethernet cable to the Ethernet port on the operator console.

-10. Connect the barrel end of the power supply cable to the operator console.
+11. Connect the barrel end of the power supply cable to the Power Supply port on the operator console.